 Full- and part-time Sam’s Club employees are allowed a certain number of call-ins, or days they can call in sick to work.
-Penalties for unapproved absences, arriving late, and leaving early are calculated using a point system.
-If you’ve earned paid time off, it can be used for sick days without penalty.
-For the full details of Sam’s Club’s call-in policy, see below.
+The company calculates penalties for unapproved absences, arriving late, and leaving early using a point system.
+If you’ve earned paid time off, you can use it for sick days without penalty.
+For more details about Sam’s Club’s call-in policy, see below.

 Sam’s Club Call-In Policy

 Sam’s Club has a low tolerance for “no call, no show” absences.
-You should always let your manager know you’ll be missing work before your shift is scheduled to start.
-New employees can be terminated after one “no call, no show” absence, current employees report.
+You should always let your manager know if you need to miss work, and it’s best to do it before your shift is scheduled to start.
+New employees can be terminated after just one “no call, no show” absence, current employees report.

-Both hourly and salaried employees can accrue paid time off (PTO).
-PTO can be used for sick days, vacations, or any other needed time off.
+Both hourly and salaried Sam’s Club employees can accrue paid time off (PTO).
+You can use PTO for sick days, vacations, or any other needed time off.
 Sam’s Club follows the PTO policy of its parent company, Walmart.
-The policy was updated in 2016 to allow employees to use PTO as soon as it’s earned.
-If taking PTO for a sick day, you’ll need to contact your manager as soon as possible and follow your store’s policy for reporting an unplanned absence — but, by using your PTO, you won’t accrue any penalty points and you will still get paid.
+The company updated its policy in 2016 to allow employees to use PTO as soon as it’s earned.
+When using PTO for a sick day, you’ll need to contact your manager as soon as possible and follow your store’s policy for reporting an unplanned absence — but, by using your PTO, you won’t accrue any penalty points, and you will still get paid.